swyknox/emoji-selector-for-gnome/README.md

 This GNOME shell extension provides a searchable popup menu displaying most emojis ; Clicking on an emoji copies it to your clipboard.

 ## Info

+en:
-This is a fork of https://github.com/maoschanz/emoji-selector-for-gnome/ for the addition of the Portuguese language to the search engine for emojis!
+This is a fork of https://github.com/maoschanz/emoji-selector-for-gnome for the addition of the Portuguese language to the search engine for emojis!

+pt:
+Esse é um fork de https://github.com/maoschanz/emoji-selector-for-gnome para a adição da lingua portuguesa so sistema de busca por emojis!

 ## Features